pillilz/jekyll_deployment_via_github_webhook/README.md

 1. Remove old HTML directory - **no risk**
 1. Email the Jekyll logs - **low risk**, see above

-In summary there the execution Jekyll poses a limited risk if further vulnerabilities are found and the GitHub repository contains malicious input.
+In summary the Jekyll execution poses a limited risk if further vulnerabilities are found and the GitHub repository contains malicious input.

 ### Website